3adel-bassiony/I18XS/README.md

     -   **Customization and Extensibility**: Extend or customize functionalities to fit your application’s needs.
     -   **LTR & RTL Detection**: Detect LTR & RTL for easy access and usage

--   ### Localization Files
+-   ### Loading Localization

     In multi-language applications, managing localization files is crucial.
 I18XS simplifies this process.
-Follow these guidelines to set up and utilize localization files effectively:
+Follow these guidelines to set up and utilize localization files effectively or you can just load all localizations at once:

-    -   #### File Structure
+    -   #### Multiple Files Structure

-        For each language supported by your application, create a folder for it in locales directory.
-These folders should be named using the locale's identifier, such as `en` for English, `ar` for Arabic, etc. Each file contains key-value pairs for localized strings.
+        Organize your localization files in a structured manner for each supported language.
+Create a folder for each language in the `locales` directory, naming them with the locale identifier (e.g., `en` for English, `ar` for Arabic).
+Each folder should contain JSON files with key-value pairs for localized strings.

         Example structure for the locales folder: